-Head: viewed from any angle, the head is broad with well-rounded contours.
-The cheeks are full.
+Head: viewed from any angle, the head is well-rounded.
 The top of the head is round, followed by a gentle curve to a broad and short nose.
 A slight stop is permitted.
-Adult males have full jowls.
+The cheeks are full.
+Adult males may have full jowls.